Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

 Data Preparation and Analysis
 -----------------------------
 ####Azure Stream Analytics
-The [Azure Stream Analytics](https://azure.microsoft.com/services/stream-analytics/) service is used to provide near real-time analytics on the input stream from the Azure Event Hub service and archiving all raw incoming events to the [Azure Storage](https://azure.microsoft.com/services/storage/) service for later processing by the [Azure Data Factory](https://azure.microsoft.com/documentation/services/data-factory/) service.
+The [Azure Stream Analytics](https://azure.microsoft.com/services/stream-analytics/) service is used to aggregate the raw incoming data from the event hubs at 5 mins interval and store it to [Azure Storage](https://azure.microsoft.com/services/storage/) for later processing by [Azure Data Factory](https://azure.microsoft.com/documentation/services/data-factory/) service.
+This job also pushes the time series data to SQL DB to help visualize it in PowerBI.

 ####Azure Data Factory
 The [Azure Data Factory](https://azure.microsoft.com/documentation/services/data-factory/) service orchestrates the movement and processing of data.
 The data factory is made up of [pipelines](https://azure.microsoft.com/en-us/documentation/articles/data-factorydata-factory-create-pipelines/) and activities for preparing, analyzing and publishing results.
 It uses custom activities to read raw data from the input storage tables, prepare individual time series datasets that will be sent to Azure Machine Learning - Anomaly Detection API for scoring and then publishes the results as follows.